Vidyans26/SOMNIA/docs/mid-submission.md

 ## 10. Conclusion

 SOMNIA represents a breakthrough in accessible healthcare for India.
-By leveraging multimodal AI and smartphone ubiquity, we're making clinical-grade sleep health monitoring available to the 99% who cannot afford hospital tests.
+By leveraging multimodal AI and smartphone ubiquity, we're making clinical-grade sleep health monitoring available to the 99% [...]

 Our mid-submission demonstrates:
 - ✅ Clear problem identification (70M affected)